 Your Attention Please

-I write to you as an exquisitely trained, abundantly honored, and vastly experienced academic (PhD, University of Colorado, Communication), now retired from 32 years of university teaching and educational leadership.
+Proudly, I write to you as an exquisitely trained, abundantly honored, and vastly experienced academic (PhD, University of Colorado, Communication), now retired from 32 years of university teaching and educational leadership.

 No textbook for this class

-They liked knowing that their prof had begun his own academic career (eventually totaling four years of undergraduate study and nine fully funded years of graduate study!) right there on the same campus.
-I took my classes, freshman year, in the same buildings wherein, 30 years later, I now found myself a popular “prof.” Pretty cool, if I do say.
+My CU-Boulder students, especially, liked knowing that their prof had both begun and finished his own academic career (eventually totaling four years of undergraduate study and nine fully funded years of graduate study) right there at CU.

 Anyway, almost five years post-retirement now, I’m rested up, can kick some butt in pickleball, have worked on rehabilitating my cars, house, and yard, and am generally luvin’ life, but . . . something in me wants to give it another go — as long as I don’t have to go anywhere, ha ha.